smcclennon/smcclennon.github.io/_tabs/about.md

 ## Technical Bits

-This site runs on Jekyll and works as a progressive web application - pages you visit get cached for offline reading (handy for reference materials).
-There's a comment system powered by Giscus if you want to discuss the technical content or share your own experiences.
+This site runs on Jekyll and works as a progressive web application.
+Pages you visit get cached for offline reading (handy for reference materials).
+There's also a comment system powered by Giscus if you want to discuss the technical content or share your own experiences.

 [categories]: /categories
 [guides]: /categories/guides